User User name Password

 The best way to stop the RIAA/MPAA is to boycott ALL their media and DRM'ed hardware and dry up their funds so they either change their business model or die a painful anti-consumer death.

-This message has been edited since posting.
-Last time this message was edited on 18 May 2008 15:42
+This message has been edited since its posting.
+Latest edit was made on 18 May 2008 @ 3:42

 If I remember correctly isn't Media Sentry being investigated by the Attorney General for illegally going after individuals?
 From what I can remember they are NOT a licensed detective agency in most of the US and are supposed to be used to investigate large companies not universities or individuals.
 So anything that they find would be suspect wouldn't it.
 To me this is just another tactic by the RIAA to try and squeeze money to support their dead business model, now that their "making available" defense has gone down the tubes they are starting to get desparate as they have to have physical evidence not just the word of a bunch of hackers that are in their employ.